ialbert/biostar-central/README.rst

 - `MIGRATE_PATH`: path to the directory that stores the StackExchange XML dump
 - `MIGRATE_LIMIT`: the number of records to load from the XML dump

-For a current Biostar run with about 4K users, 20K posts and 50K votes the data migration takes about 1 hour and 10Gb of RAM.
+For a current Biostar run with about 4K users, 30K posts, 40K edits, 60K votes generates about 300K database entries of various kinds.
+Data migration into a fixture takes about 1 hour and 10Gb of RAM.
 This is an area that we could do a lot better job (possibly orders of magnitude better).

 The resulting data fixture is database independent and can now be loaded into type database: sqlite, mysql, postgresql supported by Djano.
-For example when loading into postgresql it takes about 1 hour and 1Gb of RAM.
+For example when loading into postgresql it takes about 2 hours and 2Gb of RAM.

 Note that the databases can be dumped and restored with far fewer resources.
 Exporting directly into/from postgresql for example takes less than a few